rc2dev/pifi-radio/INSTALL.md

 ```

 **Done!** Now you can start PiFi with `sudo systemctl start pifi`.
 For running at boot, enter `sudo systemctl enable pifi`.

+If this doesn't work, `journalctl -u pifi` should tell you what to fix.

 ## Advanced deployments